 The money raised through Shave and Buzz is used to support the Bobby Menges “I’m Not Done Yet” Foundation, which provides support to different cancer centers around the nation, including Duke’s.

 The main goal of the “I’m Not Done Yet” foundation is to help care for adolescents and young adults (AYA) facing cancer.
 They tend to be a forgotten demographic in cancer treatment, since most hospitals design treatment for young children and adults, but have nothing specific for people in their teens.

 From a medical, social, and emotional standpoint, teens and young adults face far different challenges than children and older adults, and thus require specialized, holistic care.
 The disruption that cancer inflicts upon patients during this dynamic period of their lives can be extremely detrimental to their mental and physical well-being, prompting a need for more effective and innovative treatments.

 Whether it be handling the pressure of returning to school, returning to a job, or dealing with the isolation one will inherently feel from their peers, teens and young adults battling cancer face a great deal of uncertainty that the physical stress of their disease only compounds.
-Our mission with Shave for Schreiber, Buzz for Bobby is to raise money to help curb that uncertainty and promote the well-being of teens and young adults battling cancer.
+Our mission with Shave and Buzz is to raise money to help curb that uncertainty and promote the well-being of teens and young adults battling cancer.